trentmilton/trentmilton-site-jekyll/_posts/2014-04-04-handy-xcode-tidbits.md

 #### iOS Simulator Laggy

 With the release of Mavericks the OS had a featue called coalesing added.
 This is supposed to help in running iOS 6.1 and earlier.
-According to the Apple release note:
+According to the Apple release NOTE:

 > Performance issues can arise when running apps within the iOS Simulator on OS X Mavericks with a simulated OS version of iOS 6.1 or earlier.
 A workaround is to disable timer coalescing while using the iOS 6.1 or earlier simulator by executing the following command in a Terminal window: